nanos-world/docs/versioned_docs/version-latest/explore/sandbox-game-mode/spawn-menu.md

 ### `npcs`

-All Classes inherited from <Classes.Character /> will appear in the character tab by default.
+All Classes inherited from <Classes.Character /> and <Classes.CharacterSimple /> will appear in the character tab by default.

 ### Adding new Tabs